Victoria De Durango Durango, Mexico Travel Guide

 Dress casually but conservatively.
 Modest attire is preferred, especially when visiting churches, cathedrals, or government buildings (shoulders and knees covered).
 Don't wear overly exposed attire in public spaces.
 Lunch (comida) is the primary meal of the day, typically later than in many Western cultures.

 When visiting churches or cathedrals, ensure your shoulders and knees are covered.
 Men should remove hats upon entering a church.
 Keep your voice low and maintain a respectful demeanor, especially during services.
 Do not disrupt worship.
-Steer clear of using flash photography inside a church, as it can be distracting and damaging to artwork.
+Steer clear of using flash photography inside a church, as it might be distracting and damaging to artwork.

 Always prioritize personal safety and comfort when choosing where and how to engage in public displays of affection.